LispEngineer/stm-midi-poc1/README.md

   * (Take 2 extended that to a 4-layer with two signal layers)
   * (Take 3 is a Manhattan routing manual re-do of the whole routing)

+## TODOs

+* Find a much smaller Opto-isolator for MIDI than the one chosen here
+* Use a 4-pin 32kHz clock?

 # Board Layout Notes

 4-layer design with Signal/GND/GND/Signal for EVT board.